Dinhhai94/course-materials/docs/Wk1Mod4.md

 }

 #navigation a:hover + .dropdown {
-  display: block; // shows the any dropdown that is a direct sibling of a hovered anchor tag in the navigation bar }
+  display: block; // opens/displays only DIRECT SIBLING .dropdown when hovering over <a>
+}
 ```